 The next chart shows the percentage of Americans on food stamps (using FRED’s “POP” data series):

 The next chart shows the monthly amount paid to recipients.
 Starting from $6.63 in 1969, the amount has risen steadily, primarily due to inflation.
-However, the amount dropped by 44 cents in 2012:
+However, the amount has dropped by 78 cents since the peak in 2011:

 The next chart shows the total annual benefits paid out.
 At $74.2 billion in fiscal 2020, this is a major program:

-A program with this many participants incurs huge administrative costs: $3.8 billion in 2012 – and that is only the federal government’s share.
+A program with this many participants incurs huge administrative costs: $3.6 billion in 2013 – and that is only the federal government’s share.
 In addition, each state spends money to administer their end of the operation.
 The chart shows only federal expenses.
 Costs have declined by $327.4 million since the peak in 2011:

 The next chart shows the breakdown of participants by race (see table A.21 of this USDA report):